simon-ritchie/apysc/docs_src/source/for_array_indices.md

 ## What class is this?

-The `ForArrayIndices` class is the for loop class.
+The `ForArrayIndices` class is the for-loop class.

 This interface returns `Array`'s index (starts with 0) in a loop.